 Common Trucking Accidents in North Carolina

 Because of their size, configuration, and weight, tractor-trailers are prone to certain types of accidents.
-At Randall & Stump, PLLC, our Charlotte 18-wheeler accident attorneys have represented individuals injured following:
+At Randall & Stump, Criminal Defense Attorneys, our Charlotte 18-wheeler accident attorneys have represented individuals injured following:

 Any tractor trailer can be involved in a jackknife accident.
 This type of incident occurs when the trailer moves toward the tractor.
 It resembles folding a pocket knife.
 Instead of the trailer being straight behind the tractor, it is at an obtuse or 90-degree angle from the cab.
 This type of accident can happen when the truck driver attempts to stop and the wheels of the trailer lock, skid, or slide over the road.
 If you incurred injuries in a jackknifing accident, do not hesitate to contact a Charlotte truck accident lawyer immediately.